-As the owner of three much-loved cats, I understand the importance of finding someone you can trust to look after your pet while you’re away.
+As the owner of two much-loved cats, I understand the importance of finding someone you can trust to look after your pet while you’re away.
+I am an experienced cat-sitter and I have been trading since 2019, with many regular and valued clients in the Norwich and South Norfolk area.
 I am committed to giving your pet(s) my undivided attention during my visits – I will love and care for them as if they were my own.
 For your additional peace of mind, I am trained in Pet First Aid and Feline Welfare & Wellbeing and I dedicate much of my spare time to fostering for Cats Protection.

 Cats are my area of expertise, but I am also happy to look after other small animals such as rabbits, hamsters, gerbils, guinea pigs, mice, fish, lizards and birds.

-All three of my cats are indoor-only, so I am fully experienced in the procedures required to keep them safely inside their home.
+Many of my clients have cats that are indoor-only, so I am fully experienced in the procedures required to keep them safely inside their home.

-Yes, I am able to administer oral and topical medication to your pet.
-Please mention any medication requirements in your initial enquiry.
+Yes, I am able to administer oral and topical medication to your pet, and I am experienced with giving insulin injections.

 Some cats love the outdoors and enjoy their daily wanderings around the neighbourhood, and having a pet-sitter allows them to continue with their routine.
 However, cats occasionally venture further than usual, which can result in them going missing or getting trapped inside a building.
 Please be aware that I cannot be held responsible if your cat wanders while you’re away, but I will do everything I can to help find them.

-If I believe that your pet is unwell or injured I will contact you for permission to take them to the vet.
-If I am unable to contact you I will either contact the vet by telephone to discuss your pet’s condition, or take your pet to the vet for assessment.
+If your cat becomes unwell or is injured I will contact you for permission to take them to the vet.
+If I am unable to contact you, depending on the urgency of the situation I will either contact the vet by telephone to discuss your pet’s condition, or take your pet to the vet for assessment.
 If a visit to the vet is required I will accompany your pet and return them home afterwards.
-If your pet needs aftercare I will ensure that this is provided while you’re away.
+If your pet needs after-care I will ensure that this is provided while you’re away.